Michal1609/WebHookReceiver/README.md

 ### 🔔 Customizing Notifications

+The application offers several ways to customize notifications:

+#### Notification Display

-Notification display customizations can be made in the `NotificationService` class in the Windows application project.
+- Notification display customizations can be made in the `NotificationService` class
+- Format and styling of notifications can be modified in the `FormatNotificationMessage` method in `MainWindow.xaml.cs`

+#### Rate Limiting

+To prevent notification overload, you can configure rate limiting in the Settings window:

+- Set minimum seconds between notifications
+- Set maximum number of queued notifications
+- Enable or disable notification sounds

+#### Security

+- Enable or disable encryption for data transmission between API and client

 ## 🚨 Testing